ruby/prism/docs/build_system.md

 TODO, similar to TruffleRuby.

+### Building prism for embedded system

+For instance, you can build a static library `libprism.a` targeting the Arm Cortex-M0+ embedded system by the commands below:

+* `templates/template.rb`
+* `CFLAGS="-mcpu=cortex-m0plus" make static CC=arm-none-eabi-gcc`

+The build process internally looks up `_POSIX_MAPPED_FILES` and `_WIN32` macros to determine whether the functions of the memory map are available on the target platform.

 ### Building prism from source as a C library

 All of the source files match `src/**/*.c` and all of the headers match `include/**/*.h`.